Buying your first automated packaging machine is a big decision.

 Our first-time buyer’s resources will help you understand the different types of packaging machines, answer the most common packaging machinery questions, and provide tips on how to make the best packaging automation decision for your business.

-You can even prepare for your first phone call with a packaging machine specialist by downloading the list of questions we use during a consultation!
+You can even prepare for your first phone call with a packaging machine specialist by getting a PDF list of the questions we use during a consultation!

 Frequently Asked Questions

 There is no quick, easy answer to this question.
 Packaging machinery is specific to the customer, so arriving at 'standard pricing' isn't usually practical.
 But we can provide a range: For fully automated systems, you can expect to pay in the mid-to-high five figure range all the way up to millions of dollars.